 Rosalux Member Since 2010

-Her artwork is recognized through her national and international exhibitions at venues including A.I.R.
-Gallery (NYC), National Galleries of Scotland, The Royal Scottish Academy in Edinburgh, Sam Francis Gallery (CA), Minneapolis Institute of Art (MN), Minnesota Museum of American Art, and Soo Visual Arts Center (MN).
-Reviews and publications of her work have been featured in Art in America, New American Paintings, Manifest International Drawing Annual, Art Papers, and The Minneapolis Star Tribune.
-Grants received include multiple Minnesota State Arts Board Artists Initiative Grants and the Jerome Foundation Travel and Study Grant.
-Circa Gallery in Minneapolis represents Stack's artwork.
+Reviews and publications of her work have been featured in Art in America, New American Paintings, Manifest International Drawing Annual, Art Papers, SCIART Magazine, Interalia Magazine, Artsy.net, 10011MAG Magazine, and the Minneapolis Star Tribune.
+She has received numerous grants, including multiple Minnesota State Arts Board Artists Initiative Grants and the Jerome Foundation Travel and Study Grant.